Welasco/AzureSentinelSyslog/README.md

 - **Manual installation**
     - Install the agent using wrapper script:

-        To configure the Linux computer to connect to a Log Analytics workspace, run the following command providing the workspace ID and primary key.
-The following command downloads the agent, validates its checksum, and installs it.
+        To configure the Linux computer to connect to a Log Analytics workspace (the command will download the agent, validate the checksum and install it) run the following command providing the workspace ID and primary key.
         ```
         wget https://raw.githubusercontent.com/Microsoft/OMS-Agent-for-Linux/master/installer/scripts/onboard_agent.sh && sh onboard_agent.sh -w <YOUR WORKSPACE ID> -s <YOUR WORKSPACE PRIMARY KEY>
         ```